 Migrating from Datadog

-One: separate your workloads — if you're running deep tracing on cloud-native services, keep it where it works; moving estate, network and OT monitoring to Observability247 while keeping a smaller Datadog footprint for tracing can alone retire a large share of the metered spend.
+One: separate your workloads, if you are running deep tracing on cloud-native services, keep it where it works; moving estate, network and OT monitoring to Observability247 while keeping a smaller Datadog footprint for tracing can alone retire a large share of the metered spend.
 Two: inventory hosts and devices into a node count for a fixed quote.
 Three: run the platforms in parallel for two to four weeks, porting alert rules into ticket rules with correlation applied.
 Four: redirect log retention needs into the included ten-year history, then step down the metered tiers.
-Our engineers scope this with you at the demo, including anything we don't cover.
+Our engineers scope this with you at the demo, including anything we do not cover.

 Frequently asked questions